TobikoData/sqlmesh/docs/guides/model_selection.md

 You can limit which downstream models are backfilled with `plan`'s `--backfill-model` argument, which uses the same selection [syntax](#syntax) as `--select-model`.

-`--select-model` determines which directly modified models are included in a `plan`, and `--backfill-model` determines which of their children are backfilled by the `plan`.
+`--select-model` determines which directly modified models are included in a `plan`, and `--backfill-model` determines which models are backfilled by the `plan`.

 A model's backfilled data is only current if its parents have also been backfilled, so the parents of each model specified with `--backfill-model` will also be backfilled.
 The `--backfill-model` option overrides `--select-model`, so an unselected directly modified model *will be* included in a plan if it is upstream of a `--backfill-model` model (see [example](#select-sushimarketing-and-backfill-sushicustomers) below).